Low-power multi-mode fiber projector overcomes shallow neural networks classifiers: Perspectives

 \subsection{Measure of local energy}

 Given a loss (namely energy) function $L$ that depends on a set of parameters $\mathbf{w}$, we define the local energy as the following expectation value

 where $\{\eta_{ij}\}$ is a set of i.i.d. random Gaussian variables with zero mean and variance $\sigma$ that multiply element-wise the set model parameters $\{w_{ij}\}$.
 The local energy $L_{\texttt{local}}(\sigma)$ still depends on the variance $\sigma$ of the Gaussian noise.
 As explained in the main text, we are interested in studying how quickly the local energy increases when we increase $\sigma$: from the literature (see main text) we know that a slower increase is correlated with a higher test accuracy.
+For Fig.~\ref{fig:local_energy} of the main text we choose $L$ as the fraction of misclassified data point in the train set.